Veterinary Education Malawi

 Angus is a co-founder of VEM, an animal welfare charity, where he leads the equine side of the charity's activities and is responsible for building the equine curriculum at LUANAR.
 He is passionate about veterinary education, particularly in teaching and mentoring future veterinary surgeons.
 Following his first volunteer trip to Malawi in

 Angus is a co-founder of VEM, an animal welfare charity, where he leads the equine side of the charity's activities and is responsible for building the equine curriculum at LUANAR.
 He is passionate about veterinary education, particularly in teaching and mentoring future veterinary surgeons.
 Following his first volunteer trip to Malawi in 2020, Angus recognized the critical need for improved Malawi veterinary training in equine veterinary medicine and surgery, especially given the large donkey population and the lack of formal equine veterinary training for vets and para-vets.
-In the U.K, Angus' interests lie in orthopaedics and sports medicine, and he works at a leading polo veterinary practice in the south of England.
+In the U.K, Angus' interests lie in orthopaedics and sports medicine, and he will be undertaking a surgical residency starting in July 2026.
 This background equips him with a wealth of knowledge and experience that he brings to his work with VEM, where he continues to make a meaningful difference to the lives of equines and their owners in Malawi, inspiring vet students and those interested in vet volunteering.

 A smiling man in scrubs holding a small tan puppy indoors.